needle-tools/needle-engine-support/documentation/for-unity-developers.md

 ```

-### Components
+## Components
 Needle Engine is making heavy use of a Component System that is similar to that of Unity.
+This means that you can add or remove components to any `Object3D` / `GameObject` in the scene.
+A component will be registered to the engine when using `addNewComponent(<Object3D>, <ComponentType>)`.
+The event methods that the attached component will then automatically be called by the engine (e.g. `update` or `onBeforeRender`)

+### Finding Components in the Scene
-For getting component you can use the familiar methods similar to Unity:
+For getting component you can use the familiar methods similar to Unity.
+Note that the following uses the `Animator` type as an example but you can as well use any component type that is either built-in or created by you.
-For example
-- ``this.gameObject.getComponent(Animator)`` - returns the animator component on this gameobject (and null if none is found)
-- ``this.gameObject.getComponentInChildren(Animator)`` - returns the first animator component in the child hierarchy
+- ``this.gameObject.getComponent(Animator)``
+  Get the `Animator` component on a GameObject/Object3D.
+It will either return the `Animator` instance if it has an Animator component or `null` if the object has no such componnent.
+- ``this.gameObject.getComponentInChildren(Animator)``
+  Get the first `Animator` component on a GameObject/Object3D or on any of its children
+- ``this.gameObject.getComponentsInParents(Animator)``
-- ``this.gameObject.getComponentsInParents(Animator)`` - returns all animator components in the parent hierarchy (including the current gameObject)
+  Get all animator components in the parent hierarchy (including the current GameObject/Object3D)

 These methods are also available on the static GameObject type.
-For example: ``GameObject.getComponent(this.gameObject, Animator)``.
+For example you can use ``GameObject.getComponent(this.gameObject, Animator)`` to get the `Animator` component on a passed in GameObject/Object3D.

-Search in the whole scene by calling ``GameObject.findObjectOfType(Animator)``
+To search the whole scene for one or multiple components you can use ``GameObject.findObjectOfType(Animator)`` or `GameObject.findObjectsOfType(Animator)`.

-### Transform
+## Transform
-Transform data can be accessed on the [three.js Object3D](https://threejs.org/docs/#api/en/core/Object3D) (we also call it GameObject) directly.
-Unlike to Unity there is no extra transform component.
+Transform data can be accessed on the `GameObject` / `Object3D` directly.
+Unlike to Unity there is no extra transform component that holds this data.
-- ``this.gameObject.position`` - local space [position](https://threejs.org/docs/?q=obj#api/en/core/Object3D.position)
+- ``this.gameObject.position`` is the [position](https://threejs.org/docs/?q=obj#api/en/core/Object3D.position) in local space
-- ``this.gameObject.rotation`` - local space [rotation in euler angles](https://threejs.org/docs/?q=obj#api/en/core/Object3D.rotation)
+- ``this.gameObject.rotation`` is the [rotation in euler angles](https://threejs.org/docs/?q=obj#api/en/core/Object3D.rotation) in local space
-- ``this.gameObject.quaternion`` - local space rotation as [quaternion](https://threejs.org/docs/?q=obj#api/en/core/Object3D.quaternion)
+- ``this.gameObject.quaternion`` - is the [quaternion](https://threejs.org/docs/?q=obj#api/en/core/Object3D.quaternion) in local space
-- ``this.gameObject.scale`` - local space [scale](https://threejs.org/docs/?q=obj#api/en/core/Object3D.scale)
+- ``this.gameObject.scale`` - is the [scale](https://threejs.org/docs/?q=obj#api/en/core/Object3D.scale) in local space

+The major difference here to keep in mind is that `position` in three.js is by default a localspace position whereas in Unity `position` would be worldspace.
+The next section will explain how to get the worldspace position in three.js.

-#### World Position, Rotation, Scale...
+### WORLD- Position, Rotation, Scale...

 In three.js (and thus also in Needle Engine) the `object.position`, `object.rotation`, `object.scale` are all local space coordinates.
 This is different to Unity where we are used to `position` being worldspace and using `localPosition` to deliberately use the local space position.

 If you want to access the world coordinates in Needle Engine we have utility methods that you can use with your objects.
 Call `getWorldPosition(yourObject)` to calculate the world position.
 Similar methods exist for rotation/quaternion and scale.
+To get access to those methods just import them from Needle Engine like so `import { getWorldPosition } from "@needle.tools/engine"`

-### Time
+## Time
-Use ``this.context.time`` to get access to time data.
-For example ``this.context.time.deltaTime``
+Use `this.context.time` to get access to time data:
+- `this.context.time.time` is the time since the application started running
+- `this.context.time.deltaTime` is the time that has passed since the last frame
+- `this.context.time.frameCount` is the number of frames that have passed since the application started
+- `this.context.time.realtimeSinceStartup` is the unscaled time since the application has started running

+It is also possible to use `this.context.time.timeScale` to deliberately slow down time for e.g. slow motion effects.

-### Raycasting
+## Raycasting
-Use ``this.context.physics.raycast()`` to perform a raycast from the mouse position (by default).
+Use ``this.context.physics.raycast()`` to perform a raycast.
+If you dont pass in any options the raycast is performed from the mouse position (or first touch position) in screenspace using the currently active `mainCamera`.
+You can also pass in a `RaycastOptions` object that has various settings like `maxDistance`, the camera to be used or the layers to be tested against.

 Use ``this.context.physics.raycastFromRay(your_ray)`` to perform a raycast using a [three.js ray](https://threejs.org/docs/#api/en/math/Ray)

-### Input
+## Input
-Use ``this.context.input`` to poll input state
+Use ``this.context.input`` to poll input state:

 ```ts
 import { Behaviour } from "@needle-tools/engine";